kasanhyy/low-dim/README.md

 # Low-dimensional PMM

 This project is to simulate the result in the paper *Differentially private low-dimensional representation of high-dimensional data*.
-The algorithm is applied in the scenario of recognizing hand-written digits.
+The algorithm is applied in the scenario of recognizing handwritten digits.
 More details of the algorithm can be found at https://arxiv.org/abs/2305.17148.